If you are a student, think of this guide as your personal SMART goal-setting toolkit.

 “I will improve my research skills by completing the university library’s online research methods course, applying these techniques to my next three assignments, and increasing my use of peer-reviewed sources by 50% within the next two months.”

-Specific: The goal includes completing a course, applying techniques, and increasing use of peer-reviewed sources.
+Specific: The goal includes completing a course, applying techniques, and increasing the use of peer-reviewed sources.

 Measurable: Progress can be tracked by course completion, technique application, and source usage increase.